yiisoft/middleware-dispatcher/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/middleware-dispatcher/coverage.svg)](https://shepherd.dev/github/yiisoft/middleware-dispatcher)

 The package is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware dispatcher.
-Given a set of middleware and a request instance, dispatcher executes it producing a response instance.
+Given a set of middleware and a request instance, dispatcher executes it produces a response instance.

 ## Requirements